jAndrewtomich/rg/README.md

+# ATTENTION: THIS IS NOT THE OFFICIAL VERSION OF RAWGRAPHS.
+THE OFFICIAL VERSION CAN BE FOUND AT https://rawgraphs.io

 ## About

 **RAWGraphs** is an open web tool to create custom vector-based visualizations on top of the amazing [d3.js](https://github.com/mbostock/d3) library.